Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 Stand-up paddleboarding in the Northwest Point Marine National Park.

-Eco-tours via clear kayak or paddleboard and fun and easy for all ages, and it’s common to see turtles, baby sharks, stingrays, conch, starfish, birds, and more.
+Eco-tours via clear kayak or paddleboard are fun and easy for all ages, and it’s common to see turtles, baby sharks, stingrays, conch, starfish, birds, and more.
 Tours often visit the incredible Princess Alexandra National Park and Mangrove Cay, Donna Cay, and Little Water Cay.

 Aerial view of snorkeling charter in the Turks and Caicos

-Snorkeling charter in the amazing waters of the Turks and Caicos.
+A snorkeling charter in the amazing waters of the Turks and Caicos.

 One of our recommended things to do in Turks and Caicos is to take a snorkeling cruise that visits the barrier reefs and coral heads that surround the islands.